marxin/texi2rst-generated/sphinx/gccint/analysis-and-representation-of-loops/loop-representation.rst

 This chapter describes the representation of loops in GCC, and functions that can be used to build, modify and analyze this representation.
-Most of the interfaces and data structures are declared in cfgloop.h.
+Most of the interfaces and data structures are declared in :samp:`cfgloop.h`.
 Loop structures are analyzed and this information disposed or updated at the discretion of individual passes.
 Still most of the generic CFG manipulation routines are aware of loop structures and try to